emarb/imperial-ml-capstone/README.md

 | 8 | 9.598482002566342 | 9.9659354963065 | +3.83% | 4 |

 ### Methodology Note
+The total number of weeks (total budget) is of 13 weeks (13 queries).

 The first 5 weeks consisted of experimentation with Gaussian processes, exploring the functions, adjusting the kernels and familiarizing myself with the field of black-box optimization.
 This was the occasion to develop intuitions and also to try some small experiments such as using a neural network once to classify input regions as "good" or "bad".

 On week 6, I revisited previous results and adopted an iterative strategy of repeating whichever technique produced the most recent improvement for functions 4-6.

-Then, from week 7 to week 9, using the JetBrains paper on BBO strategies in the NeurIPS 2020 competition, I tried to replicate this technique using a TuRBO algorithm.
+Then, from week 7 to week 10, using the JetBrains paper on BBO strategies in the NeurIPS 2020 competition, I tried to replicate this technique using a TuRBO algorithm.
 It defines a Trust Region as a hyper-rectangle around the known best solution with a decaying factor that allows shrinks the trust region when no improvements is found to allow for more fine-grained exploration arount the best point.
-For the TuRBO implementation with ``botorch``, Thompson Sampling (implemented as ``MaxPosteriorSampling``) is used as an acquisition function.
+For the TuRBO implementation with ``botorch``, both RBF and Mattern kernels are used, with either Thompson sampling (implemented as ``MaxPosteriorSampling``) or ``LogExpectedImprovement`` as acquisition functions.

 #### What I would have done differently